authoress/sphinx-intl-guide/index.rst

 -  Develop a simple language switcher for the html output.

-Step by step, we will create and translate a demo documentation project from English into two languages: Russian and Portuguese (Brazilian).
+Step by step, we will create and translate a demo project from English into two languages: Russian and Portuguese (Brazilian).
 Hopefully after that you will be able to apply this knowledge to your documentation.